peter-ungvari/spring-boot-jpa-thymeleaf-tutorial/README.md

 13. View the the html file in a browser
 14. Add the xhtml namespace as default and th: for thymeleaf to the xml root html tag
 15. Ensure that the whole html file fits for the xhtml standard (all tags are closed, attributes are in the right format)
-16. Commit your work

 ### Create Controller
 17. Create a Spring MVC Controller class as `BulletinBoardController.java`
 18. Create a `page()` method which returns the bulletin board view `"bboard"`, and use the `@RequestMapping` on it to map it as default page.
 19. (Re)start the application and check if http://localhost:8080 really returns the bulletin board page in your browser
 20. Disable caching Thymeleaf templates by creating `src/main/resources/config/application.properties` with content `spring.thymeleaf.cache=false`
-21. Make available some server-side data for the page by creating a `public List<Post> loadPosts()` method in the controller annotated with `@ModelAttribute`.
+21. Make available some server-side data for the page by creating a `@ModelAttribute public List<Post> loadPosts()` method in the controller.
 The return value of the method can be hard-coded for now. `Post` should be a DTO class, with `name` and `message` properties.
 22. Create another controller method which will be mapped to handle the post requests of posting posts :) This method should only log the posted name and message for now.

+### Use Thymeleaf
+23. Modify the action of the form, if necessary, to match the @RequestMapping of the request processor controller method.
+24. Modify the input names of the form to match with the properties of the `Post` DTO.
+25. Use the th:each and th:unless attributes to show the list of posts dynamically.
+  * Note1: The variable name for the list of post is generated the from the return type of the `loadPosts()` method as `postList` which can be overriden by specifying a string parameter of the `@ModelAttribute` annotation.
+  * Note2: `${#lists.isEmpty(<variable>)}` comes handy